jwharm/java-gi/website/docs/usage.md

 ## Required Java version

-First, download and install [JDK 22](https://jdk.java.net/22/) or newer.
+To use Java-GI, download and install [JDK 22](https://jdk.java.net/22/) or newer.
 Java-GI uses the "Panama" Foreign Function & Memory API that is only available since JDK 22.

 ## Dependencies